 And what about her priorities?
 After a year of pain (a year!), she thought that her upcoming performances were more important than her health.
 It also appears that she didn’t know how to access local help.

-Plus, we must make wellness a priority because when we become unwell, our music making comes to a halt.
+Plus, we must make health a priority because when we become unwell, our music making comes to a halt.

 A 3-Step Response to Symptoms

-Typical symptoms include pain, odd sensations such as tingling or numbness, fatigue, loss of control, hoarseness, and ringing or buzzing in the ears.
+Typical symptoms include pain, odd sensations such as tingling or numbness, fatigue, loss of control, hoarseness, and ringing in the ears.

 Such warning signs may turn up in varying levels of intensity, but when they persist, we should take three steps: